-Water Comments
+Water

 A water main crosses the site.
 As we need access for operating and maintaining it, we will not permit development in close proximity to the main.
-You will need an access strip of no less than 5m, measuring at least 2.5m either side of the centre line of the pipe.
+You will need an access strip of no less than 3m, measuring at least 6m either side of the centre line of the pipe.
+The applicant must comply with our standard conditions, a copy of which is enclosed, for work carried out on, or when crossing aqueducts and easements.
 This should be taken into account in the final site layout, or a diversion will be necessary, which will be at the applicant's expense.